 Turkey and Vegetable Dinner

-Turkey is a great choice of meat for dogs needing to lose a few pounds as the meat is less fatty.
+Turkey is an excellent choice for dogs needing to lose a few pounds as the heart is less fatty.

 - 4 cups of water